 - Students currently in Grade 9-11 may apply

-- You should be a self-starter who is willing to put the work in outside of a regularly timetabled course to get the hours you need
+- You should be a self-starter who is willing to put the work in outside of a regularly timetabled course

 - You should be organized and have good work habits